 Use the following flowchart to figure out the responses to the above questions:

 When treating the service account as an identity, you can grant a role to a service account, enabling it to access a resource (such as a project).

 When treating a service account as a resource, you can grant permission to a user to access that service account.
 You can grant the Owner, Editor, Viewer, or Service Account User role to a user to access the service account.

 Granting access to a service account to access a resource is similar to granting access to any other identity.
 For example, if you have an application running on Google Compute Engine and you want the application to only have access to create objects in Google Cloud Storage.
 You can create a service account for the application and grant it the Storage Object Creator role.
 The following diagram illustrates this example:

 Learn about Granting roles to service accounts.

 Let’s say that you have a long running job that your employees have permissions to start.
 You don’t want that job to be terminated when the employee who last started that job leaves the company.

 The way you would solve this problem is by creating a service account to start and stop the job.
 You can do this using the following steps:

-Now the employees who have the Service Account Actor role assigned to them can act as the service account to start the job.
-In this case the service account is the identity.
+Grant the Service Account User (iam.serviceAccountUser) role for the service account to your employees who need permission to start the job.
+In this scenario, the service account is the resource.